jonico/postman-local-file-access/README.md

 # postman-local-file-access
-Simple node app to expose local directory CRUD for use with Postman
+Simple node app to expose local filesystem CRUD for use with Postman including a reusable package library for use in pre- and post-request scripts

 # Local FileSystem REST API